TABLE OF CONTENTS

 - At the top right side of the page, you can see the version dropdown menu.
 From this menu, you can select a specific package version to see the respective package details.

-- List of all the code repositories in which the current package is used in building the application code.
+- Repositories tab: Shows the list of all the code repositories in which the current package is used in building the application code.
 On clicking any code repository, you will be navigated to the code repository scan detailed view.
 On clicking the repository link, you will be navigated to the code repository in the source code management tool such as GitHub.
 You can also search any code repository by its name or sort the code repositories by the source code management tool.